Pakistan–Sri Lanka relations: Economic relations

 On February 12, 2012, a credit line for US$200 million was one of three memoranda of understanding (MoU) signed between Pakistan and Sri Lanka.
 The MoUs were signed during President Mahinda Rajapaksa’s official visit to Pakistan, on the invitation of President Asif Ali Zardari.

-In 2012, Sri Lankan Airlines invited Pakistan International Airlines to operate more flights to Sri Lanka.
+In 2012, SriLankan Airlines invited Pakistan International Airlines to operate more flights to Sri Lanka.